renatomassaro/blog/content/post/0001/index.en.md

 The answer is [**data alignment**](https://en.wikipedia.org/wiki/Data_structure_alignment).

 Postgres will happily add padding to the underlying data in order to make sure it is properly aligned at the physical layer.
-Having the data aligned ensures faster access time when retrieving pages from disk.
+Having the data aligned ensures faster access time when processing it. [[0]](#notes)

 > This is actually a [space-time tradeoff](https://en.wikipedia.org/wiki/Space%E2%80%93time_tradeoff): we are adding seemingly wasteful space in order to have faster data access.